DealBoxDevelopment/iOSBusinessPlatform/README.md

 4. download / print contract

 #### Nice to have (V2)
+1. business can scan QRcode of the deal once user show up.
+2. business can check feed back from customers.
-1. business can have bundle sale (combo deal)
+2. business can have bundle sale (combo deal).

 ---
 [Back to top ^](#)